mikahado/gwe/README.md

 ### ReactJS for User Interface

 This app's user interface is built with [ReactJS](https://reactjs.org/docs/getting-started.html), an extremely popular (at the time of writing) JavaScript library originally developed by the Facebook software engineering team and currently used by countless major organizations.
 Specifically, this app was initialized using  [create-react-app](https://github.com/facebook/create-react-app), a common starter package for simple React apps.
+Many of the questions you might have about the development, architecture, and functionality of this app will be answered by understanding ReactJS and the create-react-app package.

 ReactJS is a component-based system primarily used for SPAs (Single Page Applications), which means there is only one traditional web page in the entire app (`/public/index.html`) which is essentially empty.
 Components are all written into seperate files and are compiled and inserted into the HTML page at runtime via JavaScript, and the components change responding the user interaction via JavaScript.
 Because the app doesn't rely on loading new HTML pages in order to change the current on-screen content, the app runs much faster than a more traditional website.
 What a user experiences as what seems to them to be a traditional web page, we refer to as a "view" (*e.g. Library View, Sessions View, etc*), since these views are not technically "pages".